The Bexley Seabury St. Marina Scholarship

 The Bexley Seabury St. Marina Scholarship may be awarded to an entering first-year Master of Divinity student who identifies as LGBTQ and who demonstrates a strong commitment to pursuing justice ministry as an ordained person in the Episcopal Church.

 Generously funded by anonymous donors through the auspices of the Central Indiana Community Foundation, this scholarship is intended to cover the cost of tuition, books, travel, and other costs associated with the pursuit of the Master of Divinity degree.
-One three-year scholarship will be awarded to students who commence study in each of three academic years, 2017–2018 through 2019–2020.

 Applicants for the St. Marina Scholarship must: